-Since GSM is based on a TDMA scheme, digital data (or path) selection can occur on a slot-by-slot basis.
-The AD9864 would be configured to provide Serial I and Q data at a frame rate of 541.67 kSPS, as well as additional information including a 2-bit reset field and a 6-bit RSSI field.
-These two fields contain the information needed to decide whether the direct or attenuated path should be used for the current time slot.
+Because GSM is based on a TDMA scheme, digital data (or path) selection can occur on a slot-by-slot basis.
+Configure the AD9864 to provide serial I and Q data at a frame rate of 541.67 kSPS, as well as additional information including a 2-bit reset field and a 6-bit RSSI field.
+These two fields contain the information needed to decide whether the direct or attenuated path is to be used for the current time slot.

-Figure 73.
+Figure 75.
 Example of Split Path Rx Architecture to Increase Receiver Dynamic Range Capabilities